sprashasya/PYTHON-LIB-Numpy/README.md

 Create a 3x3 matrix and extract a submatrix from it by selecting rows 1 and 2, and columns 1 and 2.
 Create a function that takes a matrix and the top-left and bottom-right coordinates of the submatrix and returns the submatrix.

+Conclusion:
-Conclusion:These exercises have enhanced my understanding of NumPy’s core functionalities, enabling me to perform complex numerical operations efficiently.
+These exercises have enhanced my understanding of NumPy’s core functionalities, enabling me to perform complex numerical operations efficiently.
 By practicing with arrays, matrices, and statistical tools, I now feel confident using NumPy for future projects in data analysis and scientific computing.

+Contributors:
-Contributors:Prashasya Srivastava
+Prashasya Srivastava
 Beginner Python enthusiast passionate about learning data science.